Safe: Fire-resistant safes

 These conditions are maintained for the duration of the test.
 This is usually at least 30 minutes but can extend to many hours depending on grade.

 Both kinds of safe are also tested for impact by dropping from a set height onto a solid surface and then tested for fire survivability once again.

 In the United States, both the writing of standards for fire-resistance and the actual testing of safes is performed by Underwriters Laboratories.

 An in-floor safe installed in a concrete floor is very resistant to fire.
-However, not all floor safes are watertight and will often fill with water from fire hoses, therefore everything stored inside should be placed in either double zip lock bags, dry bags, or sealed plastic containers.
+However, not all floor safes are watertight; they may fill with water from fire hoses.
+Contents can be protected against water damage by appropriate packaging.

 Reinforced, fireproof cabinets are also used for dangerous chemicals or flammable goods.

 Wall safes

 Wall safes are designed to provide hidden protection for documents and miscellaneous valuables.
 Adjustable depth allows the maximization of usable space when installed in different wall thicknesses.
-Some wall safes feature pry-resistant recessed doors with concealed hinges for anti-theft protection.
-A painting can be hung over a wall safe to obscure it from public view.
+Some wall safes have pry-resistant recessed doors with concealed hinges.
+A painting or other wall decoration may be hung over a wall safe to hide it.
+Small safes may be fixed to a wall to prevent the entire safe being removed, without concealment.

-Jewelry safes

-Jewelry safes are burglary and fire safes made specifically to house jewelry and valuables.
-These high end safes are typically manufactured with interior jewelry chests of fine woods and fabric liners with a range of organizational configurations.
+Very small secure enclosures known as key safes, opened by entering a combination, are attached to the wall of a building to store the keys allowing access, so that they are available only to a person knowing the combination, typically for holiday lets, carers, or emergency use.

 Safe-cracking

-Safe cracking is opening a safe without a combination or key.
-There are many methods of safe cracking ranging from brute force methods to guessing the combination.
+Safe-cracking is opening a safe without a combination or key.
+There are many methods of safe-cracking ranging from brute force methods to guessing the combination.
 The easiest method that can be used on many safes is "safe bouncing", which involves hitting the safe on top; this may cause the locking pin to budge, opening the safe.

-UL certification for safes
+Physicist Richard Feynman gained a reputation for safe-cracking while working on the Manhattan Project during the Second World War.
+He did this for recreation, describing his experiences and methods in detail in his book Surely You're Joking, Mr. Feynman!.
+He made the point that the secure storage he successfully opened clandestinely (to which he would have been given access if he asked) contained contents far more important than any thief had ever accessed, all the secrets of the wartime atomic bomb project.

+UL Safe Standards

-Underwriters Laboratories (UL) testing certifications for safes are known to be some of the most rigorous and most respected in the world.
+Underwriters Laboratories (UL) testing certifications are known to be some of the most rigorous and most respected in the world.
+UL provides numerous ratings, the most common security and fire ratings as discussed below.
+UL ratings are the typical rating standards used for safes within the United States.
 They are only matched by B.T.U/VDMA certifications (Germany).